quicwg/base-drafts/draft-ietf-quic-recovery.md

 receiving a second full-sized segment.

 Out-of-order packets SHOULD be acknowledged more quickly, in order to accelerate loss recovery.
-The receiver SHOULD send an immediate ACK when it receives a packet that fills in a gap in the packet numbers if it has already acknowledged a larger packet number.
-If it has not sent an acknowledgement for the larger packet and there are no other recent gaps, then it may revert to the standard delayed ack algorithm.
+Specifically, the receiver SHOULD send an immediate ACK when it receieves a packet with a packet number more than 1 larger than the previous largest received packet number.
+The receiver SHOULD also send an immediate ACK when it receives a packet that fills in a gap in the packet numbers.
+If no packet larger than the packet that fills a gap has been acknowledged, then the peer will not invoke fast recovery and it may use the standard delayed ack algorithm.
+This circumstance may arise from delaying ack transmission when processing multiple packets.

 ### Ack Ranges

-When an ACK frame is sent, one or more ranges of acknowledged packets may be included.
-Including older packets reduces the chances previous ACK frames were lost, causing spurious retransmits, at the cost of larger acks.
+When an ACK frame is sent, one or more ranges of acknowledged packets are included.
+Including older packets reduces the chance of spurious retransmits caused by losing previously sent ACK frames, at the cost of larger ACK frames.

-ACK frames SHOULD always acknowledge the most recently received packets, and the more out of order packets are, the more important it is to send an updated ACK frame quickly, in order to prevent the peer from declaring a packet as lost.
+ACK frames SHOULD always acknowledge the most recently received packets, and the more out-of-order the packets are, the more important it is to send an updated ACK frame quickly, to prevent the peer from declaring a packet as lost and spuriusly retransmitting the frames it contains.

 Below is one recommended approach for determining what packets to include in an ACK frame.

-#### Track the most recently acknowledged ACK frame
+### Receiver Tracking of ACK Frames

-When a packet containing an ACK frame is sent, the largest acked in that frame is saved.
-When a packet containing an ACK frame is acknowledged, the receiver stops acknowledging packets less than or equal to the largest acked in the sent ACK frame.
-This approach is not sensitive to packet loss and allows for over 1 round trip of reordering.
+When a packet containing an ACK frame is sent, the largest acked in that frame may be saved.
+When a packet containing an ACK frame is acknowledged, the receiver can stop acknowledging packets less than or equal to the largest acked in the sent ACK frame.

+This approach does not guarantee every acknowledgement is seen by the sender before it is no longer included in the ack frame, because packets could be received out of order and all subsequent ACK frames containing them could be lost.
+It does guarantee the sender is making forward progress and allows for a minumum of one RTT of reordering in cases without ACK frame loss.

 ## Pseudocode